Louis-Joseph de Montmorency-Laval: Early life

 He was born 11 December 1724 in the castle of Baillet in the town of Bayers, then in the ancient Province of Angoumois, now part of the Department of Charente.
 He was the son of Guy-André de Montmorency-Laval and of Marie-Anne de Turménies de Nointel, and younger brother of Guy André Pierre de Montmorency-Laval.
 The family name is sometimes rendered as Laval-Montmorency.

 As a young man, Montmorency-Laval studied at the Sorbonne University in Paris, where he obtained a licentiate in canon law.
 The date of his reception of Holy Orders as a priest is lost.
 He was made Vicar General of the Archdiocese of Sens.

 Bishop and cardinal

-Montmorency-Laval was nominated as the new Bishop of Orléans by King Louis XV of France on 7 November 1753.
+Montmorency-Laval was nominated as the new Bishop of Orléans by King Louis XV on 7 November 1753.
 This was confirmed by the Holy See on 14 January 1754.
 He was consecrated a bishop on 10 February 1754, at the Cathedral of Notre-Dame, Paris, by Christophe de Beaumont du Repaire, Archbishop of Paris, assisted by Étienne-René Potier de Gesvres, Bishop of Beauvais, and Pierre-Jules-César de Rochechouard-Montigny, Bishop of Bayeux.

 After service in that post for four years, Montmorency-Laval was named Bishop of Condom, where he remained for two years before being appointed Bishop of Metz in 1760, a post he occupied until 1801.
 He was also appointed in 1786 Grand Almoner of France, and on 30 March 1789 Pope Pius VI created him a cardinal.